rodumani/CS374/dp7/dp7.md

 ## Task list & instruction:
   > We don’t need instruction because our system is similar with existing mail system, and we already give sufficient information about how to use our system on tutorial part.

   1. Try to send email to Prof. Juho Kim(juhokim@kaist.ac.kr) without attachment.
 Please include words such as '첨부', 'attach', or 'attachment' in mail body.
-  2. After trying without attachment, try it again with attachment.
+After trying without attachment, try it again with attachment.
-  3. Find a menu for exploring attachments.
+  2. Find a menu for exploring attachments.
 Check all attachments, and find CS101_HW1 related attachments only.
-  4. Add a new tag named ‘Lab Seminar’, and apply it to the file that you have sent on the first task.
+  3. Add a new tag named ‘Lab Seminar’, and apply it to the file that you have sent on the first task.
-  5. Feel free to use.
+  4. Feel free to use.
 Do whatever you want.

 ## Recording strategy
   We’re going to record the screen by Mac’s `QuickTime Player`, which could record the screen and the voice at the same time.
+Also, we take a photo of each participant, and write an insight from each participants during an interview.

 ## Questionnaires, Interview questions
+We asked 3 common questions to all users, and we asked task related questions to participants individually, as we expected everyone's task will be performed differently.

+### Common questions
   1. What do you think of the error message when an attachment is not on the mail sending a mail.
   2. What do you think of the ‘clip’ icon?
 What reminds you?
 Do you recognize it?
   3. Is there any unnatural or unusual features?
+### Individual questions (most frequent things)
+  1. Why do you hesitate when applying a new tag?
+(P1, P3, P4)
+  2. What reminds you when you see 'hidden' button?
+(P1, P5)
+  3. Why do you try to type in tag-list dropdown menu when creating a new tag?
+(P2, P5)

 ## Debrief prompt:
-  First, we should give a participant a great thank with smile.
+  - First, we should give a participant a great thank with smile.
-  Our project is to help graduate students deal with attachments more efficiently, one of the grievances of using email.
+  - Our project is to help graduate students deal with attachments more efficiently, one of the grievances of using email.
-  Thanks to you, I think we can improve our system in a better way.
+  - Thanks to you, I think we can improve our system in a better way.
-  Thank you for your precious time.
+  - Thank you for your precious time.
 (Finishing greetings, freely)

 # Session observations